 How Much Can I Borrow?

-If you are thinking about getting a mortgage, the first question you are likely to have is "how much can I borrow?" or put another way, "how much of a mortgage can I get?".
-Our simple mortgage calculator will help answer this burning question.
-It will calculate how much you might be able to borrow on your own using a single salary or with someone else using your joint salaries.
-You may have been asking "can I even get a mortgage?".
-Well use our calculator to find out...you might be pleasantly surprised!
+If you are thinking about getting a mortgage, the first question you are likely to have is “how much can I borrow?”.
+Our easy to use mortgage calculator will help answer this burning question by estimating how much you might be able to borrow on your own using a single income or with someone else using your joint earning power.

 1 Select one or two applicants

 2 Enter your yearly salary bonuses and overtime (see below for more details on how much bonus, overtime or commission to enter)